Low-balled by insurer, Louisiana couple turns to public adjusters after Ida: 'They're miracle workers'

 Peggy Honoré paid her insurance premiums on-time, every month for more than a decade, but in the months after Hurricane Ida tore the roof off …

-Shortly thereafter, the Davis’ son-in-law referred them to Smart Claims, and after meeting with the couple in their storm-wrecked home, Patestos agreed to take on their case at virtually no cost.
+Shortly thereafter, the Davis’ son-in-law referred them to Smart Claims Public Adjusting, and after meeting with the couple in their storm-wrecked home, Patestos agreed to take on their case at virtually no cost.
 Using sophisticated equipment like moisture meters, drones and three-dimensional scanners, they wrote up what they believed was a more accurate estimate of the Davis’ damage.

 Initially, USAA resisted scheduling a reinspection, Patestos said, but after a bit of strong-arming, the insurer sent out a new, independent adjuster.
 The revised estimate came in far above the Davis’ policy limit.